Urethral sling surgeries to treat

 tendon tissue taken from the woman or from an animal, such as a pig.
 It may

 also be composed of synthetic material such as plastic that is compatible with

-body tissues or of absorbable polymer that eventually disintegrates.
+body tissues or of absorbable polymer that disintegrates over time.

 These surgeries involve deep

 incisions, so hospitalization is required.
 To allow the urinary tract to heal,

 a thin, flexible tube (catheter) is placed into the bladder